DarshanSonavane/SmartApp/README.md

-# ToDo Application with Sqlite Database
+# ToDo Application with Sqlite Database Ionic 2

 The **ToDo Application** is created in Ionic 2 , as well as this is made in order to help people learn and speed up their development process.